Mambo Taxi: Post break-up

 Following the band's dissolution, Lenie formed Jolt with former Senseless Things frontman Mark Keds, they formed their own label 'Scared of Girls' and were signed by Warner Chappell.
 They released an EP Punk Jungle Rules and several singles.
 She briefly played in Square Mile Group and has been writing music ever since whilst bringing up a family.
 She has contributed songs to plays and the Libertines song, "Can't Stand Me Now", which features lyrics taken from a song written by Lenie and Mark Keds recorded in Brittania Row Studios called "Walking in LA".

-Delia went on to be in the Phantom Pregnancies along with members of Huggy Bear and Wat Tyler, and has proved to be the most prolific of ex-Mambo Taxi members, later appearing in the line-up of Baby Birkin, the Family Way and the A-Lines, as well as Manic Coughh, the Schla La Las, the Action Time, the Werewandas, and others.
+Delia went on to be in the Phantom Pregnancies along with members of Huggy Bear and Wat Tyler.
+She later appeared in the line-up of Baby Birkin, the Family Way and the A-Lines, as well as Manic Coughh, the Schla La Las, the Action Time, the Werewandas, and others.

 Delia and Karin were also in short-lived band Punjab Rovers, a collaboration with Cornershop which produced one 7" single.

 Delia and Andrea are currently in Ye Nuns (previously The Nuns), a cover band which plays songs by The Monks, alongside Debbie Smith, formerly of Echobelly and Curve, Charley Stone, formerly of Salad/Gay Dad, and Debbie from thee Headcoatees.